 So consider going old-school with a GPS.
 You can find a decent GPS for under $100 these days.
 But for a really nice experience, with a large screen and sharp resolution, try the Garmin Drive Smart 55.
 It includes traffic alerts, just like Google Maps.
 It’s also voice-activated, and it has a special feature for road trippers: It includes the HISTORY network of historic sites and points of interest, so you’ll be alerted whenever something fun and quirky is nearby.

 Just as cooking meals at home is cheaper than eating out, the same is true when you travel.
 The mini-stove is a device that’s often overlooked, but it can help you eat cheaply and conveniently in your vehicle.
 I had countless lunches for less than $1 using this method.
 The stove is a huge money-saver, and it keeps you from eating fast food all the time.

-For just $30, I found a stove on Amazon that looks like a lunchbox and plugs into the cigarette lighter.
-This saves tons of money because I’m able to buy lots of cans of ravioli, stew and chili and cook everything in the van.
+For barely $30, I found a stove on Amazon that looks like a lunchbox and plugs into the cigarette lighter.
+This saves tons of money because I’m able to buy cans of ravioli, stew and chili and cook everything in the van instead of pulling over for $10 lunches everywhere.
 Just fold in a sheet of heavy-duty aluminum foil, dump the food on top, and wait 20 minutes (yes, patience is required) for a hot meal.
 That’s some good eatin’!